Super Mario Bros. Has a New Glitch After 40 Years

 Why is this a breakthrough after 40 years?

 Super Mario Bros. is an icon.
 It's one of the most important, most analyzed games in history.
 We thought we knew every pixel, every frame, every bug.
 Discovering ACE changes that narrative.
 It shows that even in the most (culturally) perfect game that survived four decades, you can still find new layers.
-This isn't just a glitch—it's a philosophical challenge to all of retro-gaming.

 What's next?
 A new era of research